facebook

 Levels 3 & 4

-• follow, describe and represent algorithms involving sequencing, comparison operators (branching) and iteration.
+• Represent algorithms involving sequencing, branching and iteration.
 VC2TDI4C02

-• implement simple algorithms as visual programs involving control structures and input.
+• Implement simple algorithms as visual programs involving control structures.
 VC2TDI4C04

 Levels 5 & 6

-• define problems with teacher-provided or co-developed functional requirements.
+• Define problems with co-developed functional requirements.
 VC2TDI6C01

-• design and represent algorithms involving multiple alternatives (branching) and iteration.
+• Design algorithms involving multiple alternatives (branching) and iteration.
 VC2TDI6C02

-• implement algorithms as visual programs involving control structures, variables and input.
+• Implement algorithms involving control structures, variables and input.
 VC2TDI6C04

-• evaluate existing and student-created solutions against the requirements and their broader community impact.
+• Evaluate solutions against requirements and community impact.
 VC2TDI6C05

 School Testimonials